adgaudio/MajorityRedis/README.md

 A collection of client-side algorithms and operations that use the concept of obtaining "majority" vote across N independent Redis servers.

+This project is experimental and not recommended for production.

 **LockingQueue**:
   - A Distributed Queue implementation that guarantees only one client can get the object from the queue at a time.